 03FULL APP4 min

-Machu Picchu — The Sacred Rock and the Quarry Underfoot
+Machu Picchu Hidden Engineering — Machu Picchu, the Sacred Rock and the Quarry Underfoot

 Near the Sacred Rock and quarry zone, Machu Picchu reveals a hidden engineering truth: the builders did not drag the city up the mountain; they released much of it from the mountain itself.